kalliste/seL4-c89/C89-PROJECT.md

   parameters unused and fell off the end without returning, and the generated cap accessor for the mapped ASID still needed an explicit return path.
-Those shims now hoist their declarations, cast their unused arguments, and return explicit errors, allowing the pedantic build to reach the next blocker: the generated `capdl_wrapper.c` translation unit triggers `-Wpedantic` because it compiles down to an empty source file.
+Those shims now hoist their declarations, cast their unused arguments, and return explicit errors, allowing the pedantic build to reach the next blocker.

 ### Key Diagnostic Themes
 1. **C99 integer literals**: The generated capability helpers and several x86